 - Check out the Monash University FODMAP Diet App for more detailed information on the portion size of the FODMAP-friendly diet.

-- Nutrition Disclaimer- Please note that the nutrition label provided is an estimate based on an online nutrition calculator.
+- Nutrition Disclaimer: Please note that the nutrition label provided is an estimate based on an online nutrition calculator.
 It will vary based on the specific ingredients and brands you use.
 Under no circumstances will tipsnrecipesblog.com be responsible for any loss or damage resulting from your reliance on nutritional information.

-- Copyright Notice © tipsnrecipesblog.com- All content, including images, is copyright protected.
-I appreciate it if you could share these recipes via the social share buttons.
+- Copyright Notice © tipsnrecipesblog.com - All content, including images and videos, are copyright protected.
+I would appreciate it if these recipes were shared via the social share buttons.
 Copying/or pasting full recipes to any social media/website is strictly prohibited.

-tianna
+tianna says

 I hadn't heard of FODMAP before but this recipe sounds very good